mnmlstc/core/docs/index.rst

 It is recommended that new users read :doc:`usage`.
 The documentation is ordered according to the augmented library components, rather than by feature.

+For those who are looking for a specific section in the documentation, having a glance at the :ref:`Generated Index<genindex>` might be of assistance.

+A :ref:`search<search>` feature is also available.

 .. toctree::
    :maxdepth: 1